hacs/documentation/documentation/publish/include.md

 ### Check Info

-This checks that there is a info.md (or readme.md if configured) file with content in the repository.
+This checks that there is an info.md (or readme.md if configured) file with content in the repository.

 ### Check Fork